mozilla-services/socorro/docs/crashstorage/crashstorage.rst

 implementations.
 We use `PolyCrashStorage` (and related containers) as a way to fork "streams of crashes" into different storage engines.
 Also, the `CrashStorage` containers can contain each other!

-*TODO: Add an attribute to or rename the CrashStorage containers.*

 socorro.lib.transaction